kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/03-inviting-and-managing-team-members/articles/01-assigning-roles-to-your-team/content.md

+# Inviting and managing team members
-# Assigning roles to your team
+## Assigning roles to your team
 Multi-user Access (MUA) lets your team have different levels of access to your Wise business account.

 You can give the following roles to team members on your Wise business account: